 - % Processor time (Default: 2): This is the CPU usage percentage threshold over which the application is considered active.
 The software will only be closed if its use of the workstation’s processor time is lower than the percentage shown

-- User usage (Default: 2): The processor utilization for user-mode processes on the workstation.
+- User usage (Default: 2): The processor usage for user-mode processes on the workstation.

 OpenLM is now configured to monitor and detect idle processes and features.
 Now the actual procedure that dictates the license retrieval policy needs to be set.

-Agent procedures may comprise of multiple steps, and may invoke external scripts.
-The order and relation of procedure steps as well as the content of each step affects the procedure flow.
-In order to configure a procedure, select one from the “Agent procedures” window, and click the ‘Edit’ button.The “Edit procedure” window opens.
+Agent procedures may comprise multiple steps and may invoke external scripts.
+The order and relation of procedure steps as well as the content of each step affect the procedure flow.
+To configure a procedure, select one from the “Agent procedures” window, and click the ‘Edit’ button.The “Edit procedure” window opens.

 - On The “Edit procedure” window each row represents a procedure step.